PTSD Lawyer | Defense Base Act Attorney | DBA Help

 Treatment Options Available To Civilian Contractors

-The U. S. Department of Labor (DOL) and Office of Workers' Compensation Programs (OWCP) allow injured civilian contractor to choose their own medical doctor, which means a claimant has all medical treatment obtains available to them.
+The U. S. Department of Labor (DOL) and Office of Workers' Compensation Programs allow injured civilian contractor to choose their own medical doctor, which means a claimant has all medical treatment obtains available to them.

 The leading treatment for people with PTSD is counseling, medications, or both.
 Although there are a number of treatment options for PTSD, how a patient response to treatment changes person to person and certain options benefit some people more than others.